privacy-scaling-explorations/acceleration-program/.github/ISSUE_TEMPLATE/add-a-open-task--for-pse-member-.md

 ---
-name: Open Task RFP
+name: Open Task Submission
-about: For PSE member, add a Open Task RFP.
+about: For PSE members that want to add an Open Task for the community to work on.
 title: ''
 labels: ''
 assignees: ''